April 12, 2016 Troy O'Bryan

 Use Timing to Communicate Effectively

 What’s the most important thing in comedy?
 Timing.
 Without it, the message fails to come across the way it was intended, and instead of delighting an audience, the punchline falls flat.
 The same goes for communicating effectively with a prospect.
-Timely follow-up on an inquiry within 5 minutes of a request will result in a 100 times better chance of reaching them — and a 21 times greater chance of qualification.
+Timely follow-up on an inquiry within five minutes of a request will result in a 100 times better chance of reaching them — and a 21 times greater chance of qualification.
 But you can’t be relevant if you don’t first contextualize your message.

 Relevancy in outbound communication involves the study of implicit and explicit behaviors.
 An implicit behavior might mean a prospect is reading a case study on your website because they connected with the same challenges.
 When you reach out, bring up solutions from the case study.
 Explicit behavior is more straightforward—when a prospect fills out a contact form or downloads an asset.
 Continue the conversation by addressing the stage they are in, a clue that can be found in the explicit behavior they initially took.